 EnrichHER: How were you able to flip this passion into a real business with employees?

 CommunityBuild Ventures: Living life with a purpose, helping people heal from bad work environments and provide solutions to companies to improve communities became my focus.
-Having overcome a wide range of obstacles with regard to my experience as a working professional in the DC Government sector, I’ve dealt with public policy.
-I began to formulate the question if the government is having issues with diversity and inclusion, what is happening in Corporate America.
+Having overcome a wide range of obstacles with regards to my experience as a working professional in DC Government sector, I’ve dealt with public policy.
+I began to formulate the question, if the government is having issues with diversity and inclusion, what is happening in Corporate America.
 As a consultant, I was able to create networks that included mentoring as well as coaching.
-Since launching in 2012 we have worked with top brands and specialize in cultural transformation, collaborate transformation and power which are the key reasons top companies thrive!
+Since launching in 2012 we have worked with top brands and specialize in in cultural transformation, collaborate transformation and power which are the key reasons top companies thrive!

 EnrichHER: What is your unique perspective on being a business owner what 3 lessons where you faced with and had to overcome to be able to thrive in your industry?

 CommunityBuild Ventures: I attribute my success to my willingness to update my plan as I approached the market.
-Diversity and workplace justice can be a touchy subject in certain demographics thus I must be flexible in tailoring to my audience.
-Second, I find having the courage to close the gap on racial disparity in the workplace; which involved building relationships with the right people to drive change.
+Diversity and workplace justice can be a touch subject in certain demographics thus I must be flexible in tailoring to my audience.
+Second, I find having courage to close the gap on racial disparity in the workplace; which involved building relationships with the right people to drive change.
 Lastly, I resolved to hire smart people who want to reinvest their talents and efforts into the business.

 Links for More Information: